You may be wondering, what causes you to feel ‘high’ when consuming cannabis?

 While dopamine can increase pleasurable sensations, it’s important to remember that it’s most beneficial in regulated doses [*].
 If excessive dopamine levels continue for a long period of time, dopamine receptors in the brain may temporarily be impeded.
 This can become cyclical for heavy cannabis users, since they may have to consume more and more cannabis to get the same effects, while also potentially not getting as much pleasure from natural stimuli when sober [*].

-It’s a great idea to start low and go slow when consuming cannabis, educate yourself on the potential health benefits and risks [*], and consult with your healthcare provider if you feel any adverse effects.
+Once you get your medical cannabis prescription, it's a great idea to start low and go slow, educate yourself on the potential health benefits and risks [*], and consult with your healthcare provider if you feel any adverse effects.